Adelaide University: Other libraries

 The Mawson Lakes and Magill campuses also have their own libraries.
-The State Library of South Australia will also be co-located with the university.

 Museums and galleries

-The university is expected to inherit several museums, galleries and other exhibitions from its antecedent institutions.
+The university inherited several museums, galleries and other exhibition spaces from its antecedent institutions.
 These include:

 MOD.

 MOD.
 (Museum of Discovery) is described as "a futuristic museum of discovery" featuring exhibitions designed by researchers to showcase "how research shapes our understanding of the world around us to inform our futures".
 It is located in the Bradley Building.

 Samstag Museum of Art

 The Samstag Museum of Art is a contemporary art gallery located at the Hawke Building.
 Established in 2007, its history dates back to 1977 as the College Gallery.
 It is named after Anne and Gordon Samstag and is located at the Hawke Building.